Fields marked * are required

 • Clinical studies and reports on the use of the Mollii Suit have been completed in several countries at renown research hospitals and clinics, showing its effects and benefits.
 These include the Karolinska Institutet, Stockholm and Hvidore University Hospital, Copenhagen and in Australia.

-• During 2019 and 2020 more published, independent clinical studies have shown the measurable and practical benefits of the Suit for adults and children.
+• Since 2019 more clinical studies have shown the measurable and practical benefits of the Suit for adults and children.
 Improvements were shown with spasticity, muscle tension, muscle weakness, uncontrolled movements, associated pain and fatigue leading to benefits in physical abilities, comfort, participation, overall quality of life and avoiding other less desirable alternative treatments.

 • The results of recent these studies confirmed earlier reports and analysis of the Suit’s safety, effectiveness and usefulness since the it was first introduced.